 One other fact that goes without saying when your doctor wrongly assesses your medical condition is the medical bills that come with it.
 When they don’t have all the details, your doctor could make you go through a series of lab tests, prescribe you the wrong meds and treatment that can further worsen your condition.
 All these tests and treatment protocols and procedures have an accompanying price tag in them.
 And that’s not all.
 If because of this incorrect diagnosis, your state of health is magnified, you will be left with more tests and procedures.
 Expenditures that could have been avoided if you have told your doctor all the truths about how you feel in the first few consultations.

 Further Complications Of Your Condition

 There are some diseases that when left unchecked can affect other functions of your body.
 A great example of this is diabetes.
 Diabetes can develop numerous complications including eye, skin, and foot infections as well as stroke, high blood pressure, kidney disease, DKA and ketones, neuropathy, and many others.
-With a lot of these impairments of your bodily functions, you might be left incapacitated, and worse, you can be confined to your bed that could result in a vegetative stage of your body.
+With so many connected complications it’s important to treat diabetes.
+Your physician can recommend treatments like weight loss surgery from CCS Gastric Sleeve Newcastle, to help manage your diabetes and overcome some of it’s problems.

 Negative Effects On The People Around You